fujaba/fulibFx/README.md

 <img src=".github/assets/route-diagram.png" height="300" alt="Routing tree showing main, login, todo and register routes in a tree like structure">

+After setting up the router class, register it in the `FxFramework` class by calling the `router().registerRoutes()` method.
+It is recommended to use dependency injection (module/component) to provide a router instance to the method.

 ## 🖥 Displaying controllers

 To display a controller, you have to call the `show()` method of the `FxFramework` class and pass the route.